3s1d/snes-skt3/README.md

 - Joypad or keyboard

 # Usage
 Create the folder 'app' on the sd-card and place the 'snes' binary ([from here](https://github.com/3s1d/snes-skt3/raw/master/Release/snes)) into it.
 Create an folder 'app/snes.data' and place unziped ROM cartridge(s) into it.

+In the Skytraxx menu navigate to 'Programs -> 3rd-Party Applications -> SNES'

 For keyboard layout see [usb_keys.c](https://github.com/3s1d/snes-skt3/blob/master/hal/usb_keys.c).

 # Disclaimer